 Celebrates and Preserves Culture

 Culture drives performance and leadership drives culture.
 The CHRO is the top “culture carrier” and the most senior executive, other than the CEO, continuously focused on maintaining (and transforming) the firm’s culture in terms of values and behavior.
 This focus on culture is critical in any company, but it is especially crucial in fast-growing companies that need to recruit and assimilate large numbers of employees to meet customer / market demand and imbue ownership and accountability throughout the organization.
+Now more than ever, leadership must foster a culture of inclusion that embraces and rewards the diverse talents of employees.
 While it is important to celebrate “who you are” as a company and maintain diversity, it is equally important to be disciplined and process driven regarding employees who are not a good fit and respectfully help them exit the business.

 “Berkshire invests in blue-chip management teams running companies that have developed a reputation for excellence in their market.
 We partner with the CEO, the CHRO, and the rest of the leadership team to preserve the aspects of a company’s culture that made it great in the first place, and potentially to evolve aspects of the culture the leadership team feels need to change to meet our collective goals for the business.”